-Total active member payroll increased 2.2% last year, compared with a 11.4% increase the prior year.
-The average salary increased 5.5%, therefore an overall increase in the underlying salaries was offset by the decrease in membership.
+Total active member payroll decreased 1.1% last year, compared with an increase of 2.2% the prior year.
+The average salary increased 3.5%; therefore an overall increase in the underlying salaries was offset by the decrease in membership.

 An overall uptrend in payroll is significant because the methodology used in the valuation to amortize the unfunded liability assumes a growing payroll into the future.
-If the payroll does not grow at the assumed 3% a year on average, then the amortization payments will be understated and the funding position of the plan will not strengthen over time.
+If the payroll does not grow at the assumed 3% a year on average, the amortization payments (as a percentage of pay) will need to increase in order to keep the contribution dollars that amortize the UAAL growing at 3%.